Ecwid/ecwid-api-docs/includes/_webhooks.md

 * Get notified about every new order in the store to send a custom email or text message, or generate a custom receipt or subscribe the customer to your newsletter.

 <aside class="notice">
-Don't use webhooks themselves as actionable items – please see the "Webhooks security" notes below for details on working with webhooks.
+Don't use webhooks themselves as actionable items – please see the [Processing Webhooks](#processing-webhooks) below for details on working with webhooks.
 </aside>

 ## How it works in Ecwid